 Instead of placing the tree on the curb (which will eventually end up in a landfill), bring it to one of the several “Bring One for the Chipper” tree recycling events.
 This annual Georgia Christmas tree recycling program has recycled almost 5 million trees.

-Throughout the East Cobb and Roswell areas of Metro Atlanta, the tour will feature the genus Hydrangea across several different types of settings in gardens both large and small!
-Guests will enjoy exploring seven separate gardens throughout the tour.
+Throughout the Sandy Springs and Dunwoody areas of Metro Atlanta, the tour will feature the genus Hydrangea across several different types of settings in gardens both large and small!
+Guests will enjoy exploring five separate gardens throughout the tour.